WDushyantha2007/innovatehub/DeploymentDocument.md

-1. To Deploy the application execute following command.
+1To Deploy the application execute following command.

 docker-compose up -d